zooko/smalloc/README.md

    order to enlarge a Vector, then fill it with data until it was full again, and then enlarge it again, and so on.
-This can result in the underlying memory manager having to copy the contents of the Vector over and over (in fact, in the worst case, this results in O(N^2) running time when appending N bytes to the Vector). `smalloc()` optimizes out almost all of that copying of data, with the simple expedient of jumping to a much larger slot size whenever `realloc()`'ing an allocation to a larger size (see "Algorithms, More Detail -- Growers", above).
+This can result in the underlying memory manager having to copy the contents of the Vector over and over. `smalloc()` optimizes out almost all of that copying of data, with the simple expedient of jumping to a much larger slot size whenever `realloc()`'ing an allocation to a larger size (see "Algorithms, More Detail -- Growers", above).
 My profiling results indicate that this technique would indeed eliminate at least 90% of the memory-copying when extending Vectors, making it almost costless to extend a Vector any number of times (as long as the new size doesn't exceed the size of `smalloc`'s large slots: 4 MiB).

    I am hopeful that `smalloc` may achieve all five of these goals.
 If so, it may turn out to be a very useful tool!